Seaford Rise

 Educational outcomes in Seaford Rise fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.7%, significantly lower than the Australian average of 30.4%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
-Trade and technical skills are prevalent, with 43.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.5%) and certificates (32.3%).
+The area's university qualification rate is 14.7%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are most prevalent at 10.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.8%).
+Vocational credentials are common, with 43.8% of residents aged 15+ holding them - advanced diplomas account for 11.5% and certificates for 32.3%.
+Educational participation is high at 30.1%, including 12.2% in primary education, 8.8% in secondary education, and 3.8% pursuing tertiary education.

-Educational participation is high, with 30.1% of residents currently enrolled in formal education, including 12.2% in primary, 8.8% in secondary, and 3.8% in tertiary education.
+Educational participation is notably high, with 30.1% of residents currently enrolled in formal education.
+This includes 12.2% in primary education, 8.8% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education